caru/StenoTutor/README.md

 Changelog
 ---------

+*Version 0.0.3*
+* Input is now directly taken from Plover standard output.

 *Version 0.0.2*
 * Show one target word at a time or fill the line and complete it.
 You can configure this in session.properties, property name session.isSingleWordBuffer